gonzalomarcos/MITRE/mitre-engenuity/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This script extracts all techniques present in the evaluation's json of a participant from a directory and output as csv format.
-You cand download all the techniques from [MITRE ENGENUITY](https://attackevals.mitre-engenuity.org/)
+You can download all the techniques from [MITRE ENGENUITY](https://attackevals.mitre-engenuity.org/)